-Emile Berliner (1851-1929) emigrated from Hanover, Germany to Washington, D.C. at the age of 19.
+Emile Berliner was born May 20, 1951 in Hanover, Germany.
+Berliner later immigrated to Washington, D.C. at the age of 19.
 He studied at the Cooper Institute (now Cooper Union), worked as an assistant in a chemistry lab, and sold dry goods to support himself.
 Within six years, he had re-invented the telephone and invented the gramophone, making both suitable for mass production.

 Berliner's innovations eventually made the phonograph and telephone standard household items rather than exotic products of the laboratory.
 He also invented what was probably the first radial aircraft engine (1908), a helicopter (1919), and acoustical tiles (1920s).
 In 1911, he established a fellowship in his mother's name for the promotion of women in scientific research.
 Berliner's legacy also lives on in his trademark (later adopted by RCA): a picture of a dog listening to "his master's voice" issued from a gramophone.

 Berliner died August 3, 1929 in Washington, D.C., U.S.